Aviral1701/aviral1701.github.io/about.md

 permalink: /about/
 ---

-Aviral is a student of Computer Science in IIT-R.His particular interests include Competitve programming,maths,Web Development and InfoSec.
+Aviral is a BTech. student of Computer Science in IIT-R.His particular interests include Competitve programming,maths,Web Development and InfoSec.

 ### Contact me